How would you describe your style?

 Do you shoot with film or digital?

 Both!
-My own wedding and engagement photos were on film and I love how they look, so my photography coverage includes film and digital.
-For 2017, I’m usually shooting a few rolls of medium format film in my elopement and portrait sessions, with digital backups.
-If you love film as much as I do, I can plan to shoot more than usual for you.
+My own wedding and engagement photos were on film and I love how they look, so my photography coverage can include film and digital.
+I shoot primarily with Canon professional digital cameras, but will shoot 1 or 2 rolls of black and white film per session or elopement.
+If you love film as much as I do, let me know ahead of time and I can plan to shoot more than usual for you.

 Do you support marriage equality & photograph same-sex couples?